How do I find and hire a kickass copywriter?

 Did you find one or two people whose style you like?
 Get in touch!
 See if your budget and timeline will work for them.
 Get a feel for how they work and communicate.

 People have different workflows, but you might start out with a couple of emails.
 Maybe a 15-minute call.
-Maybe you’ll jump to a 30-minute discovery call (sales call, if we’re being honest).
+Maybe you’ll jump to a 30-minute discovery/sales call.

 Feel each other out and get an idea if it makes sense to move forward.

-3) they’re enthusiastic about the work you need done, and
+3) They’re enthusiastic about the work you need done

 Congratulations.
 You found a copywriter.